Eligibility and Guidelines

 Working Group Applications

 The Foundation welcomes groups of two or more scholars who wish to collaborate on or pursue parallel research projects within an area of common interest.
 Every member of a working group must submit their own application.
 Working group applications should include a common statement of the joint project to be undertaken by the group.
 In the case where one or more group members may not be entirely occupied by the group project, additional detail should be included in the proposal about other individual work to be pursued while in residence.
-For working groups that are selected, the Foundation may be able to provide a small budget to support joint research, or other activities, such as seminars or small conferences that advance the group’s project.
 Working groups may include one former Visiting Scholar in the group.
 However, Foundation rules allow only one working group with a former scholar to be selected each year.

 When individuals apply for a Visiting Scholar fellowship, the Foundation does not consider or prioritize the type of publications proposed (e.g., journal articles, book manuscript) as part of the evaluation or selection process.
 However, Russell Sage does have an active publishing program and if a book is proposed, the Foundation reserves the right of first refusal.